PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 The assignment algorithm is used to match two collections of hierarchical objects to each other.
 For example, when a carrier interceptor releases its seven missile interceptors, an assignment is performed to assign a threat to each of the missile interceptors.
-Similarly, when the IADS initially clusters all threats into multiple threat swarms, an assignment is performed to assign one threat swarm of each launcher.
+Similarly, when the IADS initially clusters all threats into multiple threat swarms, an assignment is performed to assign one threat swarm to each launcher.

 ### Maximum Speed Assignment